Clemapfel/jluna/docs/manual.md

 // in cpp:
 "(i for i in 1:10 if i % 2 == 0)"_gen
 ```
 Note that when using `_gen`, **only round brackets are allowed**.
-Every generator expression has to be in round brackets.
+Every generator expression has to be in round brackets, they cannot be ommitted or a syntax error will be triggered.

-We can iterate a generator expression like so:
+We can iterate through generator expression like so:

 ```cpp
 for (auto i : "(i for i in 1:10 if i % 2 == 0)"_gen)